HONEYSUCKLE + ACRE CSA

 SCHEDULE

-CSA shares will be offered for 20 weeks beginning May June through September October 2023.
+CSA shares will be offered for 20 weeks beginning June through October 2023.
 We encourage volunteer community members to arrange to pick up all the shares for their community at Honeysuckle Provisions in Philadelphia by regular weekly appointment.

 Members will be invited to online and in-person events at Honeysuckle and the ACRe Farm for programming with the organization founders.